Be responsible, lead lives of highest principles and integrity – Bagbin challenges youth

-Speaker of Ghana’s Parliament, Right Honourable Alban Sumana Kingsford Bagbin, has stressed the need for the youth to be responsible and lead their lives according to the highest principles of integrity.
+Speaker of Ghana’s Parliament Alban Bagbin has stressed the need for the youth to be responsible and lead their lives according to the highest principles of integrity.

 He drew a distinction between youth empowerment and youth development, noting that people often confuse both terms unknowingly.